beakerandjake/advent-of-code-runner/README.md

 ### Arguments
 Solution functions are invoked with a single argument, an object containing the following fields:
 - `input: string`: A string containing the raw, unprocessed puzzle input.
-Provided for flexibility and customization.
+Provided for flexibility and custom parsing.
 - `lines: string[]`:  An array of strings containing the each line of the puzzle input.
 Provided for convience and speed.

 Depending on the puzzle and its input you might need to [parse string values into integers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt).